Posted on Tuesday, 6th July 2010 by Grace Massa Langlois

 - For mini cupcake, fill a pastry bag fitted with a medium open-star tip (Ateco #821 or Wilton #18) with frosting.
 Pipe frosting on each mini cupcake, swirling tip and releasing as you pull up to form a peak.
 For small individual cakes, fill a pastry bag fitted with a large open-star tip (Wilton 6B) with frosting.
 Pipe on each cake, swirling tip and releasing.
 Garnish each of the cakes/cupcakes with a pinch of sea salt.
 Cakes/cupcakes are best eaten the day they are filled and frosted (or the next morning); store at room temperature in airtight containers (do not refrigerate) until ready to serve.

-Tags: cake fillings, cupcake fillings, cupcakes, dessert, desserts, frosting, icing, individual dessert, mini cakes, mini cupcakes, salted-caramel, small cakes
+Tags: after school treat, afternoon tea, cake, cake fillings, cakes, caramel recipes, chocolate, chocolate cake, chocolate dessert, chocolate desserts, chocolate frosting, chocolate icing, chocolate recipes, cupcake fillings, cupcakes, dessert, desserts, desserts for entertaining, easy chocolate desserts, entertaining, food, food photography, food photos, frosting, ganache, gourmet cupcakes, icing, individual dessert, mini cakes, mini cupcakes, salted-caramel, small cakes